CosmeValera/ReactProjects/containers/kubernetes/kubernetes-crash-course-1-hour-nana/README.md

 The command-line tool to interact with Kubernetes clusters.
 Use it to deploy applications, manage resources, and inspect the cluster's state.

 ### Cluster Setup
+In a typical **production** cluster setup, you will have
+- Multiple Master and Worker nodes run accross separate virtual or physical machines

+However, for local testing, setting up such a complex cluster can be challenging.

+**Minikube** simplifies this by running both master and worker processes on a single node.
+This node also has Docker preinstalled, so you can run containers or Pods locally with ease, all in one compact environment.